‘Four New Stories Never Before Published in English’ that ‘provide insight into key Battle Angel characters and events’ plus exclusive bonus material.

 This is the only one of the four to have four vibrant colour pages at the start and these make an interesting contrast with Kishiro’s strong, distinctive black-and-white illustrations in the remainder of the collection.
 The story takes place a few months after Phase 12 of Last Order.
 It’s about 14-year-old Koyomi who is living in the Scrapyard and her desire to become a reporter.
 Rumours abound that Master Den has not been destroyed in the Barjack Rebellion – so when Koyomi witnesses a huge armoured warrior, she assumes…

-Yukito Kishiro’s distinctive art-style is consistent throughout the these four stories, even though there’s a ten-year jump from the first three to the last.
-All the ingredients that go into making Gunnma/Alita such a successful, gritty and exciting piece of cyberpunk storytelling are here: the rusting industrial landscapes; the merging of human brains and machines; the massive mecha and the lawless Wild West-style atmosphere that permeates this future society.
+Yukito Kishiro’s distinctive art-style is consistent throughout these four stories, even though there’s a ten-year jump from the first three to the last.
+All the ingredients that go into making Gunnm/Alita such a successful, gritty and exciting piece of cyberpunk storytelling are here: the rusting industrial landscapes; the merging of human brains and machines; the massive mecha and the lawless Wild West-style atmosphere that permeates this future society.
 The large-format allows the reader to study all the details of the post-apocalyptic world in which Kishiro has set his story as well as some of the intricacies of the cyberpunk elements.
 For anyone who’s already invested in the world of Alita, this well-produced, good-looking collection (translated by Stephen Paul who also handles the manga for Kodansha Comics) is an invaluable addition to their library.
-For newcomers to the series, howevere, this is not a good place to start – although the detailed timelines are really fascinating and useful.
+For newcomers to the series, however, this is not a good place to start – although the detailed timelines are really fascinating and useful.